ioerger/transit2/src/pytransit/doc/source/ttnfitness_method.rst

   >  python3 transit.py ttnfitness <combined wig file> <metadata_file> <annotation_file> <condition to analyze> <genome .fna> <gumbel output file> <gene-wise output file> <ta-site wise output file>

-    -  gumbel output file:* The Gumbel method must be run first on the dataset.The output of the Gumbel method is provided as an input to this method.
-ES (essential by Gumbel) and EsB (essential by Binomial) is calculated in the TTN-Fitness method via this files
+    -  gumbel output file: The Gumbel method must be run first on the dataset.
+The output of the Gumbel method is provided as an input to this method.
+ES (essential by Gumbel) and ESB (essential by Binomial) is calculated in the TTN-Fitness method via this files